atulvarshneya/quantum-computing/qckt/README.md

 		Returns the updted quantum circuit
 	Border()
 		Places a border in the quantum circuit.
-Has effect only in the drawing of the circuit custom_gate(gatename, op_matrix)
+Has effect only in the drawing of the circuit Probe(header,probestates)
+		This is a debuggig aid.
+Its execution gets skipped on backends which are actual quantum compuetrs. header is a string that gets prefixed with "PROBE:" and gets printed as a heading to the probe's printout. probestates is either None or a list of states, and probe prints only the amplitude of only those states. custom_gate(gatename, op_matrix)
 		To add user defined custom gates
 		gatename should be per the syntax of a Python variable; op_matrix is the operator matrix in form of numpy.matrix([...],dtype=complex)